Buying your home

 - details of any current notice or order issued by the relevant building surveyor under the Act.

-2. Any person may request the relevant council to provide in respect of any building or land details as to whether the building or land is in an area
+2. Regulation 326 (2) any person may request the relevant council to provide in respect of any building or land details as to whether the building or land is in an area

 - that is liable to flooding within the meaning of regulation 802; or